WenqingXie20581/Desk13/Portfolio/Conclusion.md

-#### Cool style
+#### Better style

-Now the style of our product also needs promotion.
+The style of our product also needs promotion.
 We used Angular material but it takes a lot of time.
 Many contents still don't have a proper style for the time being.
 Bootstrap may help make our app more handsome.